Rakesh9100/CalcDiverse/Calculators/Investment-Risk-Tolerance-Calculator/Readme.md

+# <p align="center">Investment Risk Tolerance Calculator</p>

 ## Description :-

-This is an Investment risk tolerance calculator which is used to find the Risk that can user can take while doing investments.
+This is a calculator which is used to find the risk that can user can take while doing investments.

 ## Tech Stacks :-